2002–03 Manchester United F.C. season

 The 2002–03 season was Manchester United's 11th season in the Premier League, and their 28th consecutive season in the top division of English football.
-This season saw the club finish at the top of the Premier League table, after their lowest finish in the history of the Premier League the previous season, when they came third.
-In order to win the title, the team had to pull Arsenal back from an eight-point lead at the beginning of March.
-United also finished as runners-up in the League Cup, with Liverpool eventually taking the prize.
-The club also broke the English transfer record for the third time in just over a year as they paid £29.1 million for Leeds United defender Rio Ferdinand.
+This season saw the club regain the Premier League title, just one year after coming third, their lowest finish in the history of the Premier League.
+United also reached the final of the League Cup, losing 2–0 to Liverpool, and were knocked out of the FA Cup in the fifth round by eventual winners Arsenal, who had held an eight-point lead at the top of the league table in March.
+United also reached the quarter-finals of the UEFA Champions League, losing 6–5 on aggregate to title holders Real Madrid.

+The club broke the English transfer record for the third time in just over a year as they paid £29.1 million for Leeds United defender Rio Ferdinand.
 At the end of the season, United midfielder David Beckham moved to Real Madrid in a £25 million deal, having spent 12 years at United (eight of them as a first-team regular).
-Meanwhile, 37-year-old centre-back Laurent Blanc announced his retirement from playing.
-Fellow centre-back David May was given a free transfer after nine years at the club, the last five of which had seen his first team opportunities limited to a handful of appearances.
+Meanwhile, 37-year-old centre-back Laurent Blanc announced his retirement from playing, and fellow defender David May was given a free transfer after nine years at the club, the last five of which had seen his first team opportunities limited to a handful of appearances.